tucats/gopackages/compiler/README.md

 The second example assigns an initial value to each element of the array, so the second statement is really identical to `y := [10,10]`.

+## const
+The `const` statement can define constant values in the current scope.
+These values are always readonly values and you cannot use a constant name as a variable name.
+You can specify a single constant or a group of them; to specify more than one in a single statement enclose the list in parenthesis:

+    const answer = 42

+    const (
+        first = "a"
+        last = "z"
+    )

+This defines three constant values.
+Note that the value is set using an `=` character since a symbols is not actually being created.

 ## if
 The `if` statement provides conditional execution.
 The statement must start with a expression which can be cast as a boolean value.
 That value is